metagenlab/zDB/docs/methods/annotation.rst

     **Figure 3**: Schematic view of the phylogenetic profiling method used to predict protein-protein interactions.
 Distances between profiles of presence/absence of orthologs were calculated using two different metrics (euclidean_ and jaccard_ distances).

 .. note::
     Have a look at the predicted interactors of the `cell shape-determining protein MreB`_.
-The detailed profile of each orthogroup if available in the "profile" tab.
+The detailed profile of each orthogroup is available in the "profile" tab.

 .. warning::
     The profiles 5 and 6 in **Figure 3** are strictly identitcal but poorly informative since orthologs were identified in all considered species.
-Spurious associations like this one cannot always be automatically discarded, those data should be interpreted with caution.
-The detailed profile of associated orthogroups is always provided on the "interactions" tab.
+Spurious associations like this one cannot always be automatically discarded.
+Thus, those associations should always be interpreted with caution.
+The detailed profile of associated orthogroups is always provided ("profile" tab).

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 2. Identification of conserved gene neighborhood in different species